-Participation in the conversations is entirely voluntary.
-We ask for permission to collect and process information and data – see information on informed consent via the link below.
+The online sessions were led by Liza Mügge (Chair of Social Safety Taskforce and Associate Professor of Political Science) and one of the other members of the Social Safety Taskforce.
+They were supported by project officer Iris Kingma.
+Participation in the conversations was entirely voluntary.
+We asked for permission to collect and process information and data – see information on informed consent via the link below.

 Important note: If you would prefer to discuss a specific problem in person, please visit uva.nl/socialsafety to find a confidential adviser or other individual or body that can help you with issues relating to undesirable behaviour or unsafe situations at the UvA.